-DANCE PERFORMANCE (L) (4146) - MARCHING BAND
+DANCE PERFORMANCE (L) (4146)

-COLOR GUARD 1-2

-Classification: Regular (852-853)

-Prerequisite: Audition Open To: 9, 10, 11, and 12
+Marching Band Color Guard/Winter Guard 1-2 Classification: Regular (852-853) Prerequisite: Audition Open To: 9, 10, 11, and 12 Credit: 2 RW

 This is a performance course that is a direct extension of the band program.
-This course is only open to members of the Marching Band Auxiliary Unit (Flag, Rifle, and Saber).
+This course is only open to members of the Marching Band Color Guard (Flag, Rifle, and Saber) during 1st semester and Winter Guard during 2nd semester.
 Sequential and systematic learning experiences are provided in the area of equipment work (Flag, Rifle, and Saber) and Ballet, Modern, and Jazz movement.
-Students in this class participate in the Marching Band during first semester and in Winter Guard during second semester.
 Activities utilize a wide variety of materials and experiences and are designed to develop techniques appropriate within the Color Guard genre, including individual and group instruction in performance repertoire and skills.
 Students develop the ability to express their thoughts, perceptions, feelings, and images through movement.
 The Marching Band Color Guard and Winter Guard provide opportunities for students to experience degrees of physical prowess, technique, flexibility, and the study of Color Guard performance as an artistic discipline and as a form of artistic communication.
 Learning activities and experiences develop the student's ability to:

-- understand the body's physical potential, technical functions, and capabilities; - understand and assimilate the basic elements of technique within the genre offered; - demonstrate an understanding of - the varied styles within the genre; - develop listening, comprehension, and memorization skills; - use simple to complex and compound dance patterns within the genre; - identify and use, both orally and in writing, appropriate terminology related to style and technique; and - understand musical phrasing, rhythmic structures, and meters.
+- understand the body's physical potential, technical functions, and capabilities; - understand and assimilate the basic elements of technique within the genre offered; - demonstrate an understanding of the varied styles within the genre; - develop listening, comprehension, and memorization skills; - use simple to complex and compound dance patterns within the genre; - identify and use, both orally and in writing, appropriate terminology related to style and technique; - understand musical phrasing, rhythmic structures, and meters.